Process-Oriented Geometric Singular Perturbation Theory and Calcium Dynamics: The model

-System \eqref{eq:Full_model_open_ct} includes the flux denoted $J_{\text{pm}}$ in Figure~\ref{fig:Calcium_fluxes_diagram}, which represents the exchange of calcium between the cytosol and the extracellular medium.
-This calcium exchange is typically slow compared to the rate of other calcium fluxes in the cell and is not necessary on either physiological \cite{bruce2002phosphorylation} or mathematical \cite{pages2019model} grounds in order for there to be oscillations.
-For example, there are cell types which exhibit calcium oscillations in the absence of any calcium flux across the plasma membrane, while there are other cell types for which calcium oscillations are entirely dependent on calcium entry.
-Some cell types can exhibit both kinds of behaviour, depending on the exact agonist used, and the concentration of the agonist.
-Thus, as a general rule, it is important to understand the behaviour of models both with and without calcium transport across the plasma membrane.
-However, in cases where $J_{\text{pm}}$ is very small relative to the other fluxes, the study of the closed-cell model (where $J_{\text{pm}}=0$) gives enormous insight into the behaviour of the full model, and thus a closed-cell analysis is an important first step for the analysis of any calcium model.
+where by replacing the argument $c_e$ by $c_t$ in the flux terms $\jipr\rev{(h,c,c_t)}$ and $\jserca\rev{(c,c_t)}$ we have permitted a slight abuse of notation.
+The flux term $J_{\text{pm}}(c)$ represents the exchange of calcium between the cytosol and the extracellular medium.
+This calcium \we{eflux} is typically slow compared to the rate of other calcium fluxes in the cell and is not necessary on either physiological \cite{bruce2002phosphorylation} or mathematical \cite{pages2019model} grounds in order for there to be oscillations. \we{Blocking the $J_{\text{pm}}(c)$ flux term obtained by setting $J_{\text{pm}}(c) \equiv 0$ gives the corresponding {\em closed-cell model}.
+The study of this reduced model} gives enormous insight into the behaviour of the full model, and thus a closed-cell analysis is an important first step for the analysis of almost any model of intracellular calcium.
+The closed-cell reduction leads to a planar system:

-Thus, we set $J_{\text{pm}} = 0$, in which case $c_t$ is constant and the model reduces to a planar system:
+where the total calcium $c_t$ is now a parameter.
+In this work, we focus on understanding the dynamics of the closed-cell model \eqref{eq:Full_model}.

+We now specify the functional form of $\tau_h(c)$ and the flux terms.
+The functions $\tau_h(c)$ and $h_\infty(c)$ are given by Hill functions

+which are monotonically decreasing switch-like functions; see Figure~\ref{fig:tau_h_fig}.
+Note that due to the constant factor $\tau_{\rm max}$, the value of $\tau_h(c)$ in particular varies between $0$ s and $1000$s depending on $c$.
+This induces a sharp, switch-like variation in the speed of evolution of $h$ as a function of calcium concentration $c$.